alercebroker/experiments/summary/README.md

 * **Hardware**: Kafka hardware and configuration that we tested is enough for our desired throughput
 * **Best throughput**: Our best result achieved 4.200 alerts per second using the script
 * **Profiling**: Serializing and deserializing AVRO takes around 37.5% of the execution time in a dummy step
-* **APF**: steps are still slower than the script for the following reason

-### APF Consumer implementation
-We discovered that APF's consumer implementation produces a bottleneck in the steps execution because it uses up to all memory available if the processing in the step is not fast enough.

-Basically, the consumer would keep consuming without caring if the messages consumed are actually processed in the step.
-So while the step is processing an alert, the consumer keeps consuming at high rates, filling the RAM, and causing the step to process even slower.

 ### Step experiments
 With profiling we could check the following facts, but keep in mind performance is cut due to the consumer issue: